-Children eligible for the full Pupil Premium are those who are, or have ever been, entitled to free school meals based on their family income (not including Universal Free School Meals available to all in Key Stage 1), prior to the closing date for application for a school place - 31st October in the year prior to entry for places in Year 7 OR prior to the publication of GCSE results for entry into Year 12.
-See The Admissions Code (2014), Section 1.39A.
+Children eligible for the full Pupil Premium are those who have been registered for FSM at any point in the six years prior to the closing date for application for a school place - 31st October in the year prior to entry for places in Year 7 OR prior to the publication of GCSE results for entry into Year 12.
+See the Admissions Code (2014), Section 1.39A.

-Parents of children eligible for the Pupil Premium (Y6) at the time of application must have indicated that this is the case directly to The King's School, prior to, or when applying for a place through their home Local Authority to be considered for criteria 2.
+Parents of children eligible for the Pupil Premium (Y6) at the time of application must have ticked the Pupil Premium box when applying for a place through their home Local Authority to be considered for criteria 2.

-The King's School requires parents to request that their son's primary school provides verifiable evidence of Pupil Premium eligibility directly to The King's School no later than 31st October in the year prior to entry for Year 7.
+The King's School requires parents to request that their son's primary school provides verifiable evidence of Pupil Premium eligibility no later than 31st October in the year prior to entry for Year 7.